PolyhedraZK/PolyhedraDocs/docs/litepaper/index.md

 ### 1.1 The Importance of Trust in AI
 Artificial intelligence will make increasingly critical decisions across industries, influencing everyday interactions such as unlocking phones with facial recognition, applying for loans, or receiving AI-powered medical diagnoses.
 While these advancements offer immense potential, they also present critical challenges.
 How can we ensure AI systems operate fairly, accurately, and securely?
 Can privacy controls effectively safeguard sensitive data without compromising transparency or accountability?
 These challenges require proof of established trust in AI systems, and protection of sensitive information on all sides.

-Governments and institutions globally are working to regulate AI, visible in initiatives like the European Commission's AI Act and NIST's AI Risk Management Framework.
+Governments and institutions globally are working to regulate AI, visible in initiatives like the European Commission’s AI Act and NIST’s AI Risk Management Framework.
 Despite these efforts, traditional approaches often fall short as they require exposing proprietary models or sensitive data, resulting in trade-offs between security, privacy, and trust.
-Building from [foundational work](https://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf)[<a href="#ref1">1</a>], zero-knowledge machine learning[<a href="#ref2">2</a>,<a href="#ref35">35</a>] (zkML) provides a breakthrough solution by enabling mathematical verification of AI systems while preserving data and model privacy.
+Building from [foundational work](https://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf)[<a href="#ref1">1</a>] on zero-knowledge proofs (ZKPs), zero-knowledge machine learning[<a href="#ref2">2</a>,<a href="#ref35">35</a>] (zkML) provides a breakthrough solution by enabling mathematical verification of AI systems while preserving data and model privacy.

 Polyhedra Network proposes an interoperable solution optimized for zkML technology in EXPchain, applying years of advanced [research and implementation](https://www.polyhedra.network/research)[<a href="#ref3">3</a>, <a href="#ref13">13</a>, <a href="#ref15">15</a>-<a href="#ref18">18</a>, <a href="#ref21">21</a>-<a href="#ref24">24</a>, <a href="#ref26">26</a>, <a href="#ref27">27</a>, <a href="#ref29">29</a>-<a href="#ref34">34</a>] to enable the creation of applications that verify AI behavior and compliance without revealing proprietary information.
 This blockchain infrastructure ensures scalable, fast, and secure verification of AI behavior and compliance across diverse use cases.